queryluke/masseffect-5e-data/text/en/armor/stock-medium-armor.md

 ---
 name: Stock Medium Armor
-features: []
+flavor: A cheap and simple set of medium armor.
 ---
-A cheap and simple set of medium armor.